vincedarley/homebridge-plugin-bwaspa/README.md

 This plugin will connect some Balboa Spas over their wifi, and expose a set of controls (pumps, lights) and its temperature, and temperature control, in HomeKit.
 It also exposes a "Leak Sensor" which acts as a sensor for whether the heater water flow in the spa is all good.
 You can set that up in Home to send you a notification if anything goes wrong.

+The plugin does a good job of ensuring the state of all controls remains in sync whether you manipulate the controls through Home, through Siri, through physical controls on the spa, or through the Balboa spa app.

 Configure the plugin with Homebridge ConfigUI

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)